Toooomey/primal-gym/README.md

 The project was deployed on GitHub Pages using the following steps To deploy a project I had to:

-* Log in to GitHub and locate the repository [primal-gym](https://github.com/Toooomey/primal-gym) then click to deploy.
+* Log in to GitHub and locate the repository [primal-gym](https://github.com/Toooomey/primal-gym) then click to deploy
 * Go to the `Settings` menu then click the GitHub Pages section
 * Find source and select `Master Branch`
 * The page should automatically refresh